Automation with make (in-class tutorial)

 • registration via Osiris!

-• check example questions on the course website
+• example questions on the course website (plus update to be released 3 March + solutions)

 • We use Git/GitHub to collaborate on code